naftalyava/naftalyava.github.io/_posts/2022-10-15-how-to-remote-development-on-vscode-using-ssh.md

     > vim ~/.ssh/authorized_keys
     Paste the public key from earlier step.

-3. Install 'Remote - SSH' plugin for VSCode.
+3. Install \"Remote - SSH\" plugin for VSCode.
     ![Remote SSH Plugin](/assets/2022-15-10-how-to-remote-development-on-vscode-using-ssh/remote_ssh_plugin.png)

 4. To configure the plugin, click "ctrl + shift + p" and type "ssh config".
 Open the configuration file and fill it with the following [adjusted with your IP addresses and etc]: